Tinahan789/Cheat_codes/README.md

 # Cheat Codes
-Repository of code and proceduress that I frequently forget and am tired of Googling.
+Repository of code and procedures that I frequently forget and am tired of Googling.

 ### Preview README.md: